RightsandWrongsgit/ARMTEC/cicd/prerequisites.md

 <br>

-- [Github Pull Request and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github){:target="_blank"}provides a GUI alternative to most commands you would have to type
+- [Github Pull Request and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github){:target="_blank"} provides a GUI alternative to most commands you would have to type

 <br>